Veteran Corps of Artillery: Militia Act of 1903

-It would appear then that this is the federal precedence that makes the VCASNY subject to being part of the National Guard in time of war; thus, The Veteran Corps of Artillery State of New York is comprehended under The National Defense Act Public No. 85, 64th Congress (H.R.
+It would appear then that this is the federal precedence that makes the Veteran Corps of Artillery subject to being part of the National Guard in time of war; thus, The Veteran Corps of Artillery State of New York is comprehended under The National Defense Act Public No. 85, 64th Congress (H.R.
 12766) as being one of the nine Historic Military Organizations, liable for duty under orders of the President in time of War.